Easy Day Trips from Dublin

 What to See and Do

-- Wander through the narrow streets of the medieval mile and visit St. Canice’s Cathedral.
+- Walk through the constrained lanes making up the medieval mile to reach St. Canice’s Cathedral.

 How to Get There

-Join a guided tour or take a bus from Dublin to the Giant’s Causeway.
-The journey takes approximately four hours.
+You can either book a tour guide or use a bus service to travel from Dublin to the Giant’s Causeway.
+The total travel time along this route extends to four hours.

 What to See and Do